Low Impact Exercise Guide

 However, heading out for a 5k run or hopping on a bike for a long-distance cycle isn’t always that easy for people suffering with more sensitive joints.
 Heavy impact exercise can become very difficult and painful, as well as potentially leading to more serious injuries and long-term damage - something we should absolutely avoid where possible.

 So where does that leave those of us who are still keen to remain fit and active, but struggle with heavy-impact activities?

 It’s important to remember there are plenty of alternatives out there and low-impact exercise can be just as effective in keeping you strong and healthy - as well as ensuring your body and joints have the right amount of time to recover and repair in between sessions.

-Here’s our breakdown of the best low-impact exercises to try and, to further support your joints, you can always introduce a daily product from Seven Seas JointCare range to support the maintenance of normal muscle function from the inside.
+Here’s our breakdown of the best low-impact exercises to try and, you can always introduce a food supplement in addition to your diet from Seven Seas JointCare range which contains vitamin D to support bones and the maintenance of normal muscle function from the inside.

 It might sound simple but walking every day is a brilliantly effective way to burn extra calories, boost your stamina and give you a healthier heart - as well as providing the perfect opportunity to get outdoors more.

 The NHS recommends trying its 10,000 steps challenge - which encourages everyone to walk at least 10,000 steps every single day.
 Considering the average person only walks between 3,000 and 4,000 steps on an average day1, it’s a big increase but has big benefits to go with it!